-The predecessors of drag as we know it today, have played an important part in the queer nightlife in Berlin.
+The predecessors of drag as we know it today, have played an important part in the queer nightlife of Berlin.
 Today the scene is embraced and shaped by drag performers from all over the world, with a focus on bringing the spotlight on new talents.

 Foundation, concealer, colorful eyeshadow, brushes and lashes are scattered across the vanity table.
 Heads with wigs, pleaser shoes and extravagant accessories cover the shelves above.